oci-landing-zones/oci-landing-zone-operating-entities/README.md

 2.	**Tailored approaches** focuses on creating a landing that fits completely your requirements.
 They normally cover security, network, and operational topics, and can onboard a complete enterprise organization with one cloud operating model.
 This option is recommended when the standard approach is not enough (e.g., large organizations with fine-tuned security or network requirements, large and heterogeneous workloads landscape with multi-cloud scenarios, etc.) and experience tells us it can take from weeks to some months to set up - depending on requirements and team expertise.

 The **OCI Open LZ** is an example of the outcome of the latter approach, a tailored landing zone, and one of its purposes is to help reduce the design time, associated cost, and effort.

+&nbsp;

+# License

+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](https://github.com/oracle-devrel/technology-ngineering/blob/folder-structure/LICENSE) for more details.